 Improving brand awareness

-Metfriendly’s illustrations clearly distinguish them from their competitors, their suite of bespoke characters for use on their promotional materials, making them instantly recognisable.
+Metfriendly’s illustrations clearly distinguish them from their competitors.
+Their suite of bespoke characters used on their promotional materials make them instantly recognisable.
 The previous website made little use of these, creating a disconnect in their online and offline marketing and contributing to the sense that the website was too generic.

 By introducing more illustrations and use of their house typeface, FS ME, the design was transformed and unmistakably identifiable as part of Metfriendly’s marketing activities.